dbmcclain/AperturePhotometry/README.md

 ---
 There is a facility for planting fake stars, then reaping them together with real stars.
 Afterward the list of known fake stars is checked against the list of harvested stars to see how well the engine performed.
 Do this for a series of known magnitudes to get an estimate for the quality of measurements being performed, and its repeatability.
 Also allows for estimating the limiting magnitude in the image, or the probability of detecting a faint star at some magnitude.

+**AUTO-CAL** _img => results_

+Takes an _img_ and runs an automated series of fake star planting and harvesting, for magnitudes 9 to 18 in steps of 0.5 mag.
+It collects the results of harvested fakes and presents them as a list.
+The list contains, for each magnitude level, how many of the 100 planted fakes at that magnitude were recovered, what their mean magnitude measurement reported, what the standard deviation of those measurements was, and what their mean SNR was.
+Results is a list of lists with this information.

 ---
 So what is going on here?
 I thought that DAOPHOT was the canonical standard for Aperture Photometry?